How Racial Animus Forms and Spreads: Evidence from the Coronavirus Pandemic

 Date Written: July 9, 2020

 This paper studies the formation and the spread of crisis-driven racial animus during the coronavirus pandemic.
 Exploiting plausibly exogenous variation in the timing of the first COVID-19 diagnosis across US areas, we find that the first local case leads to an immediate increase in local anti-Asian animus, as measured by Google searches and Twitter posts that include a commonly used derogatory racial epithet.
-The majority of racist tweets come from users who post the epithet for the first time, suggesting that the pandemic affected racial animus at the extensive margin.
-Racist tweets are predicted by users' interactions with other anti-Asian individuals, highlighting the role of social network in the spread of racial animus.
-Moreover, 75 percent of the anti-Asian tweets do not explicitly mention the virus, suggesting that the racial animus may persist beyond the duration of the pandemic.
-Finally, online animosity and offline hate incidents against Asians both increase with the salience of the connection between China and COVID-19; while the increase in racial animus is not associated with the local economic impact of the pandemic.
+This rise in animus specifically targets Asians and mainly comes from users who use the epithet for the first time.
+These first-time ch-word users are more likely to have expressed animosity against non-Asian minorities in the past, and their interaction with other anti-Asian individuals predicts the timing of their first ch-word tweets.
+Moreover, online animosity and offline hate incidents against Asians both increase with the salience of the connection between China and COVID-19; while the increase in racial animus is not associated with the local economic impact of the pandemic.
+Finally, the pandemic-driven racial animus we documented may persist beyond the duration of the pandemic, as most racist tweets do not explicitly mention the virus.

 Keywords: COVID-19, Racial animus, Xenophobia, Social media, Hate crime